Guangli Liu

 One of the metaphor of ‘photogrammetry’ is that the look we cast on the object forms what we see.
 In other words, the way we see decides what we see.
 The gesture of prayer is split from different cultural background and reflects the original commitment between the body and the universe.
 When reproducing statues that have been translated (for example, Chinese craftsman copying the Holy Mother of God), the digital error that arise from the operation of photogrammetry and 3D printing is amplified and reserved, indicating the inevitable misconception brought by language.

-Anagāriya — 2020, Single-channel 3d animation, colour, sound, UHD 2880×1440, 24fps, 09’31’’.
+Anagāriya — 2020, single-channel 3D animation, colour, sound, UHD 2880×1440, 24fps, 09’31”.

 Antimony Capital News, Wei Fang

-Antimony Capital News — 2019, DCP, color, sound, archives from local TV, HD 4:3, 24fps, 27’23’’.
+Antimony Capital News — 2019, DCP, colour, sound, archives from local TV, HD 4:3, 24fps, 27’23”.

 Antimony Capital News

-DCP, 21mins27s, 2019
+DCP, 21’27”, 2019

 Lengshuijiang, a small city in the heart of Hunan Province, was established since its “Xikuangshan mine” contains the world’s largest deposit of antimony and was once known as “the antimony capital of the world.”
 During the two world wars, this isolated land in the middle of the mountains exported nearly 80 percent of the world’s antimony products.